Entertainment noise limits and compliance with licence conditions

 Providing entertainment is only mandatory for premises with a nightclub licence.

-The typical music volumes required for common forms of entertainment include:
+The typical music volumes required for common forms of entertainment is listed in the following table.

 (decibels relative to the carrier)